BlockstreamResearch/bip-frost-dkg/README.md

 Perform the coordinator's first step of a ChillDKG session.

-The returned `CoordinatorState` should be kept locally, and the returned `CoordinatorMsg1` should be sent to all participants.

 *Arguments*:

 - `pmsgs1` - List of first messages received from the participants.